FMO vs. IMO vs. NMO vs. MGA vs. GA: What's the Difference?

 NMO — National Marketing Offices

 As for national marketing offices (NMOs), FMOs and IMOs can be this type of organization.
-In fact, you may hear an FMO or IMO call themselves an NMO.
+In fact, you may hear an FMO or IMO call themselves an NMO or carriers may give this designation to top-performing FMOs.
 There’s really nothing that sets NMOs apart from FMOs or IMOs.
-It’s just more of a neutral term for FMOs and IMOs who do business across the U.S., or for those who may sell both health and life products.
+It’s just more of a neutral term for FMOs and IMOs that do business across the U.S., may sell both health and life products, or carriers want to set apart from other organizations.

 MGA — Managing General Agents